 14. Vivek Ramachandran

 Vivek Ramachandran’s channel is dedicated to teaching tech geeks how to hack.
-There are numerous movies here that teach you about Linux forensics, exploiting Internet of Things devices, and general penetration testing.
-With approximately 8000 subscribers on YouTube, this is a very popular channel.
+He is a famous cybersecurity There are numerous movies here that teach you about Linux forensics, exploiting the Internet of Things devices and general penetration testing.
+With approximately 11.6K subscribers on YouTube, this is a very popular channel.

 15. Bhargav Tandel

-Another channel dedicated to hacking and cyber security, this one has just over 40k subscribers.
+Another channel dedicated to hacking and cyber security, this one has just over 48.1k subscribers through only 50 videos so far.
 Introductions to Cross Site Scripting vulnerabilities, how to exploit using Metasploit, how to crack password hashes, and even how to brute force logins using the popular Burpsuite tool can all be found in the videos on this page.
 It is a channel dedicated to teaching Network Security and Penetration Testing, as well as other Technolust-related topics.

 All the channels mentioned in our list are all about ethical hacking and cybersecurity, with content related like network security, penetration testing, wireless security, CTF, reverse engineering, malware analysis, exploits, and cyber forensics.
 These channels will undoubtedly aid you in your quest for ethical hacking!